truvorskameikin/piped-rpc/README.md

 ## Known problems

 This task was finished in 7 hours and has problems.
 First you will notice that there is no error handling in processing user input in client interactive mode.
-Then you can't choose the name of pipe, binding address, server addrees, port number when starting this applications.
+Then you can't choose the name of pipe, binding address, server addrees, port number when starting these applications.
 I thought that I can use `const std::string& server` variable to do this, but have not implemented it.
 The protocol can support translating from wire endianness to machines endianness.
 The envelop class/struct can be implemented to avoid sending payload size in transport implementation.

 ## Builds for Windows with socket transport (Visual Studio 2017):